A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

 \subsection{The metric approximation}

-In the following we describe how to construct the family ${\bf g}_t$ from the family ${\bf {\bar g}}_t$ and a family of vector fields.
+In what follows, we describe how to construct the family ${\bf g}_t$ from the family ${\bf {\bar g}}_t$ and a family of vector fields.
 We do this by first studying a particular example which we will call a ``metric approximation".
 A metric approximation is defined as a metric family ${\bf {\bar g}}_t$ (or ${\bf g}_t$) which does not depend explicitly on the global time function $t$; thus in effect we have only one metric.
 This metric necessarily represents an approximation since one neglects the effects of a changing global scale factor.
+This means that all the {\em global} NKE has been approximated away.
 Note that metric approximations make physically sense for isolated systems only.

-Metric approximations cannot work if the FHSs are taken to be compact since the NKE associated with the global curvature of space should result in global scale changes of the FHSs.
-And in quasi-metric theory global scale changes cannot be described by any single metric since the global curvature of space has nothing to do with gravity.
-(This is easily seen from the spatial prior geometry present in equation (2.18).)
-However, in particular cases it may be a good approximation to relax the requirement of compactness, replacing it with the requirement of asymptotic flatness.
-If the FHSs are considered as asymptotically flat and embedded in asymptotically Minkowski space-time the problem of global scale changes is avoided, since we expect the NKE to vanish for flat FHSs.
-But we still want to identify the FHSs with the hypersurfaces $x^0=$constant, where $x^0$ is the global time coordinate we started out with.
-That is, when making metric approximations we keep the unique global time coordinate $x^0$ we had to begin with and define the FHSs from the condition $x^0=$constant.
+When making a metric approximation, for particular cases it may be a further good approximation to relax the requirement of compact FHSs, replacing it with the requirement that they should be asymptotically flat.
+If the FHSs are considered as asymptotically flat and embedded in asymptotically Minkowski space-time, this often represents a simplification and may make calculations easier.
+But having made this simplification, we still want to identify the FHSs with the hypersurfaces $x^0=$constant, where $x^0$ is the global time coordinate we started out with.
+That is, when making metric approximations, we keep the unique global time coordinate $x^0$ we had to begin with and define the FHSs from the condition $x^0=$constant.
 Moreover, we may define a GTCS as a global time coordinate system where this global time coordinate is used.
-But note that after having made a metric approximation, it is possible to choose other global time coordinates than the one we started out with.
+But note that, after having made a metric approximation and required that the FHSs should be asymptotically flat, it is possible to choose other global time coordinates than the one we started out with.